dialexa/pleco/packages/db-graphql-filter/README.md

 `IFilterQuery<T>`: a generic interface that takes a type argument with a union type of all the GraphQL operations (in, nin, etc).
 `IFilterQuery` assumes 1 operation per object.
 More about this in the [joi validation section](#joi-validation-schemas).

-`SortDirection`: a union type of 'asc' and 'desc'
+`SortDirection`: a union type of 'ASC' and 'DESC'

+`ISort`: a dictionary of string to `SortDirection`

 `ILimitOffsetPage`: an object containing limit and offset as numberse to provide pagination arguments